Vihaan3/knowledge-garden/content/Technology/Competitive Programming/Graphs/Introduction to Tree Algorithms.md

 ## Tree Traversal
 [[Graph Traversal]]
-Tree traversal is usually done using bfs, but you don't have to worry about being able to visit every node, so it's a little bit easier.
+Tree traversal is usually done using dfs, but you don't have to worry about being able to visit every node, so it's a little bit easier.

 ```
 //s = current node and e = previous node